zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

 2. Changing Sandbox Data:
    As Sam, you will change some data for the scenario that was just created and using the Essbase web interface you can see the differences between Base and the scenario.

-   a) Open the Smart View.xlsx.
+   a.
+Open the Smart View.xlsx.

-   b) Go to the 'DataSheet' tab and connect to the database as Sam, ensure the POV has the correct sandbox member (sb0).
+   b.
+Go to the 'DataSheet' tab and connect to the database as Sam, ensure the POV has the correct sandbox member (sb0).
       ![](./images/imageSM_19.png "")

-   c) Go to the cell C13 and enter a number (for e.g, 2000) then click 'submit' (the intersection updates should be  XXU->FYQ4-FY2015->Automotive->ORCL USA).
+   c.
+Go to the cell C13 and enter a number (for e.g, 2000) then click 'submit' (the intersection updates should be  XXU->FYQ4-FY2015->Automotive->ORCL USA).

       Please verify the intersection as mentioned.

       ![](./images/imageSM_20.png "")

-   d) Go to Essbase web interface, navigate to the **Scenarios** tab.
+   d.
+Go to Essbase web interface, navigate to the **Scenarios** tab.
 For What-if scenario, click on **Actions**.

       Note: Maria is logged in web interface.

-   e) Click on the **Show Changes** to show the changes in the UI.
+   e.
+Click on the **Show Changes** to show the changes in the UI.
       ![](./images/imageSM_21.png "")

       Verify the changes: